olange/hamster-to-harvest.py/README.md

 ## So long

 I'll be missing Hamster.
 The applet had a nicely designed user interface.
 It evolved in interesting graphical and user interface experiments.
-There was an irreverent, creative and cheerful tone within that project.
+And there was an irreverent, creative and cheerful tone in the project's communications.

 ````
         #this is most essential